risingwavelabs/risingwave-docs-legacy/docs/deploy-risingwave.md

 ---
-id: install-run-connect
+id: deploy-risingwave
 title: Install, run, and connect to RisingWave
 description: Install, run, and connect to RisingWave.
-slug: /install-run-connect
+slug: /deploy-risingwave
 ---

-## Install and run RisingWave
+## Step 1.
+Install and run RisingWave

 You can install and run RisingWave in one of these ways: